filipecalegario/awesome-generative-ai/README.md

 ## The Generative AI Area: history, maps, and definitions

+* [[2310.07127] An HCI-Centric Survey and Taxonomy of Human-Generative-AI Interactions](https://arxiv.org/abs/2310.07127): "a survey of 154 papers, providing a novel taxonomy and analysis of Human-GenAI Interactions from both human and Gen-AI perspectives".
 * [The Building Blocks of Generative AI | by Jonathan Shriftman | Medium](https://shriftman.medium.com/the-building-blocks-of-generative-ai-a75350466a2f)
 * [🔥] [Generative AI exists because of the transformer](https://ig.ft.com/generative-ai/): a visual story by Financial Times
 * [Early days of AI - by Elad Gil](https://blog.eladgil.com/p/early-days-of-ai): thoughts about AI as "an entirely new era and discontinuity from the past"